- Operating leases defined

 Since the company is utilizing the transition practical expedient and not presenting comparative financials, under ASC 842, the company would need to calculate the present value of the remaining lease payments as of the transition date.
 The FASB says to use the rate inherent in the lease, however that rate is practically impossible for the tenant to determine.
 The FASB says if that rate is not determinable, then use the tenant’s borrowing rate.
 Well, what borrowing rate should you use?
 What date should you select the rate?

-In our example, you would select your rate as of January 1, 2019, your transition date.
-If the Company had not chosen to utilize the transition practical expedient, you would have used the borrowing rate as of 2017, not 2019.
+In our example, select the rate as of January 1, 2022, the transition date.
+If the company had not chosen to utilize the transition practical expedient, and is presenting comparative financial statements you would have used the borrowing rate as of 2021, not 2022.

 The borrowing rate used is a very important distinction between ASC 840 and ASC 842.
 Under ASC 840, companies would use the rate at which it would have been able to borrow over a similar term the funds to purchase the leased asset.
 The guidance did not require companies to use a secured borrowing rate.
 As such, companies would often use a rate provided by Treasury that represented the company’s revolver rate.
 Under the ASC 842, companies must use the rate at which it could obtain funds to borrow on a collateralized basis over a similar term for this specific asset.
 These amounts could be very different (the funds to purchase the leased asset are usually much more than the payments over the lease term, especially for real estate leases).

-In this example, the interest rate used would be 9%, and the present value of the minimum lease payments would be $15,319,515.
-This is the lease liability as of January 1, 2019.
+In this example, the incremental borrowing rate is 9%, and payments are made at the end of the month.
+Using these facts and LeaseQuery’s present value calculator tool, the present value of the minimum lease payments is $10,604,260.
+This is the lease liability as of January 1, 2022.

-At this time, we want to make a very important point: The number calculated above ($15,319,515) is based on Excel.
-If you are recalculating this example using lease accounting software and you get that exact number above (payments are made in advance), then we hate to tell you this, but your software is not entirely accurate.
+At this time, we want to make a very important point: The present value amount above ($10,604,260) is based on Excel.
+If you are recalculating this example using lease accounting software and you get that exact number above (payments are made in arrears), then we hate to tell you this, but your software is not entirely accurate.

 When added together over multiple leases, this difference could be significant.
 You could be adding a much larger liability on your balance sheet if your software is calculating the liability this way.
-Obviously, if you are using LeaseQuery software, it calculates this amount accurately.
+If you are using LeaseQuery, it calculates this amount accurately.
 Keep this in mind as you’re viewing demonstrations of lease accounting software from your choice of vendors.